Fiech/surf3tikz/README.md

 For further information on the particulars of the in- and output parameters see the documentation within the file.

+The simplest way to use the function is to open your figure and choose a desired view.
+Then call the function with `gcf` for the first and an arbitrary name for the second parameter

+### Correct choice of screen ppi

+One of the most important parameters is the screen ppi setting.
+The function tries to automatically determine the correct setting, but I have found that MATLAB versions older than _2016a_ tend to get the wrong value from the corresponding `get` call.

+Before you give up or file a bug report, you may want to test some different values first.
+Likely values seem to be (I'll update the list with more information as soon as I get it):

+* 96 ppi
+* 72 ppi

+There is a bit of information available about this topic in the MATLAB help page about [DPI-Aware Behavior in MATLAB][http://de.mathworks.com/help/matlab/creating_guis/dpi-aware-behavior-in-matlab.html].

 ## Background Information